C1rb/Abacus/README.md

 # Abacus

 Abacus is a calculator used to compute expressions with the operators of Addition, Subtraction, Multiplication and Division.
-It has no current digit threshold yet, it also has a clear function like what all of the calculators in the world have.
+It has no current digit threshold yet, it has the fundemetals of a calculator namely: Numeric Keypad, Clear, Operators and Equal.
 Hopefully in the future I can add new futures such as themes and interger operations.

 VERSIONS: